• Skip to main content

 • ×

-Baked Pecan Crusted Chicken checks all of the boxes!
-Easy to prepare, it features oven-baked, tender, and juicy chicken breasts topped with a crunchy, double pecan crust.
+Crispy, Pecan Crusted Chicken with Honey Mustard Sauce checks all of the boxes!
+It is easy to prepare and features oven-baked, tender, juicy chicken breasts topped with a crunchy, double pecan crust.

-Like my recipe for Pecan Crusted Fish, this double-coated, pecan-crusted chicken recipe is a unique and incredibly delicious weeknight or company-worthy dinner entree that is sure to get rave reviews!
+Like my recipe for Pecan Crusted Fish, this pecan-crusted chicken recipe is a unique and incredibly delicious weeknight or company-worthy dinner entree that will surely get rave reviews.

-Three pecan crusted chicken breasts on a plate.
+A pecan crusted chicken breast sliced on a white plate.

 Yes, I know you have probably cooked boneless, skinless chicken breasts a zillion different ways.
 And my guess is that many of those recipes have gone by the wayside because, well, let’s face it, white meat is easy to overcook, and it can be dry and tasteless.